Murison Is A Red

 Briton Ferry Llansawel Ladies is pleased to announce Mark Murison as new First team manager and Head of Women’s and Girls Football.

-“Having already been involved with the club through the academy, I’ve seen first-hand the quality of work being done and the strong foundations that are in place.
+“Having already been involved with the club through the academy, I have seen first-hand the quality of work being done and the strong foundations that are in place.

-“When I spoke to the people at the club, it was clear there’s a real desire to build something sustainable and competitive.
+“When I spoke to the club, it was clear there’s a real desire to build something sustainable and competitive.

 “With the combination of a strong pathway for young players and a committed environment, it felt like the right place for me to come in and help move things forward.”